-18.1 Training and Exercises & Drills
+18.1 Training and Exercises

-Continual training, in conjunction with periodic drills and exercises, are critical elements of the emergency preparedness process and effective methods to refresh and reinforce skills in preparation of restoration events.
+Continual training and operational based exercises are critical elements of the emergency preparedness process and effective methods to refresh and reinforce skills in preparation of restoration events.
+PSEG Long Island is committed to ongoing exercises and trainings for the benefit of preparedness and restoration operations.